xtremind/tmber/README.md

 - [ ] improve reconnect a player (actually : no players' name, and update only when turn change)
 - [ ] extra rules : if global score is a multiple to 100 => -50
 - [ ] improve error message => in box
+- [ ] improve end game scene => a box for each part
+- [ ] add button to main menu from end game scene

 - [ ] (optional) "reward" scene once game has ended
 - [ ] (optional) "achievement" once obtain